school-brainhack/school-brainhack.github.io/content/en/modules/project_management/index.md

       >>> hello world
       ```

-* Follow up with Hao-Ting Wang to validate you completed the exercise correctly.
+* Follow up with your local TA(s) to validate you completed the exercise correctly.
 * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada:

 ## More resources